bgiulianetti/minesweeper/README.md

   ```
     GET /users/{username}/games/{gameid}/status
   ```
-  - The cells not yet revealed will bw shown as squares
+  - The cells not yet revealed will be shown as squares
   - The cells revealed without mines around will be shown as underscore
   - The cells revealed with mines around will be shown with a number, indicating the numbers of mines around
   - The cells revealed with mines will be shown with '*'